ahotchkin/ahotchkin.github.io/_posts/2019-02-26-how_liberty_mutual_inspired_my_sinatra_application_project.markdown

 ```

 My third and final wish would require a little more outside help.
 Enter BCrypt.
 BCrypt is a Ruby gem that, in short, will store a salted, hashed version of a user’s password in a database.
 To put it simply, the password a user enters will be manipulated in such a way that it can’t be un-manipulated (that’s the hashing part).
 And to take it one step further, a salt, or a random string of characters, is also added to the hash.
-That way if two users happen to create the same password they’ll still end up with different hashes in the database.
+That way, if two users happen to create the same password they’ll still end up with different hashes in the database.
 Three cheers for security!
-Hip hip…what?
-No one wants to join in?
-Okay, fine, let’s keep going.
-But you'll thank me later when your passwords aren't stolen.

 Since users could now create an account and log in, it was time to work on the `items_controller`.
 I knew that within each route I wanted to first check to make sure the user was logged in before proceeding.
 Good thing I created that `#logged_in?` helper method!
-As for the routes themselves, users need to be able to create, read, update, and delete items.
+As for the routes themselves, users should be able to create, read, update, and delete items.
 Prior to starting this project, I put together this handy little chart to ensure I created the necessary routes:

 <img src="https://c2.staticflickr.com/8/7815/33348685738_97c453f5ec_c.jpg" width="800" height="313">

 This was going great!
 So great, in fact, that the time had come to attempt the impossible.
 Okay, that’s a little dramatic.
 What I wanted to do was very possible, but also slightly challenging.
 It was time to add a third model to my application.
 Remember that Category model I wanted to add to help sort a user’s items?
 As it turns out, “category” happens to be a Rails keyword and ended up causing some trouble.
 Minor roadblock, I’d just create a Group model instead.
-A group could have many items, and in turn an item could have many groups.
+A group could have many items, and in turn, an item could have many groups.
 Let’s say a user has an item called Couch and they want to store it in a group, but they are torn between the Living Room group and the Furniture group.
 Thanks to this many-to-many relationship, they don’t have to choose!

 But let us not forget that whenever we see a many-to-many relationship, a joins table must be nearby.
 I created an ItemGroups table along with the corresponding model.
 Items have many item_groups, and many groups through item_groups.
 Similarly, groups have many item_groups, and many items through item_groups.
 And last, but most certainly not least, users have many groups through items.

-The trickiest part of this new addition was updating the current `items_controller` and items views to take it into account.
-Within the items new and edit views, I was able to add a checkbox for all of the current user’s existing groups.
-The user has the option of checking off anywhere from zero to all existing groups, in addition to creating a new group:
+The trickiest part of this new addition was updating the `items_controller` and  views to take it into account.
+Within the items new and edit views, I added a checkbox for all of the current user’s existing groups.
+The user has the option of checking off anywhere from zero to all existing groups, in addition to creating a new group:&#x2028;
 ```
 <% if !@groups.empty? %>
     <label>Select an existing category:</label>